luc-georges/Meteor_training/README.md

 # Meteorjs Training
-Todo List app realised as a meteor training
+Todo List app done as a meteor training